pi-star-2025/pi_star/Biology + Chemistry/human_body/third_ear.md

 ## Three Ears

 Our two ears are constantly listening for "new" ideas.
-We use them to primarily to hear social information, big and small.
+We use them to primarily hear social information, big and small.

 Our belly button is a third ear constantly listening to either a) the stomach, b) the skull, c) the sun.
 It depends on what we designate as the "moon".
 We get to designate 1 "moon" like the earth, via the third ear.